-The other type of TTAB proceeding is a cancellation hearing.
+The other type of TTAB case is a cancellation proceeding.
 This is similar to an opposition, only it occurs after a mark has already been registered.
 In other words, another business or third party asks the TTAB to cancel your existing trademark.

 Jeang says the most common reason for an opposition or cancellation is that “the opposer thinks the mark being considered, or is being allowed, is too close or too similar to their mark.
 They either sound alike or look alike—just too close.”